pieterbos/PrintBone/README.md

 test play the trombone.
 The entire range should respond evenly at all volumes.
 If any notes are hard to play, you probably have a leak somewhere.

 # How large a printer do I need?
-The current model is meant to be printed on a printer that can print at least 21*22*20 centimeters.
+The current large bore model is meant to be printed on a printer that can print at least 21*22*20 centimeters.
+The small bore model fits on 180x180x200mm printers.
 It can be modified for smaller or larger printers relatively easily.

-If you want to print a smaller bell, a smaller printer will do.

 # Slide